-Perspective | In sidelining eight Oscar categories, the Academy announces its own irrelevancy
+Perspective | In sidelining eight Oscar categories, the academy announces its own irrelevancy

 These jobs may not be as visible to general audiences, but they’re crucial, well-paying and high-status within the movie industry.
 And in many cases they’ve been even more intractably controlled by old (White) boys’ clubs than the marquee specialties.
 When people like Beachler, Neal and Wilson — or “Joker” composer Hildur Guonadottir, or “Sound of Metal” rerecording mixer Michelle Couttolenc or “Mad Max: Fury Road” editor Margaret Sixel — hold their gold statues aloft from the podium, it sends the powerful message: This is what the world looks like, and this is what our dominant narrative art form can and should look like, too.

-Which brings us to perhaps the most insulting diss the Academy delivered this week: short-subject narratives, animated features and documentaries.
+Which brings us to perhaps the most insulting diss the academy delivered this week: short-subject narratives, animated features and documentaries.
 There’s already talk that the other five categories might be reinstated at the expense of the shorts as a form of compromise.
 But reducing them to such expendable bargaining chips would be a mistake completely disproportionate to their brief running times.

 For one thing, sidelining the shorts sends yet another contradictory message, especially as the annual Oscar Shorts program opens in theaters around the country.
-The program has become a favorite among the very movie lovers the Academy purports to unite, exemplifying the art of filmmaking at its purest, and most ingeniously concentrated.
+The program has become a favorite among the very movie lovers the academy purports to unite, exemplifying the art of filmmaking at its purest, and most ingeniously concentrated.

-Perhaps most important, if the Academy turns its back on short films, it will be sending a devastating message about belief in its own medium.
+Perhaps most important, if the academy turns its back on short films, it will be sending a devastating message about belief in its own medium.
 Whether it was Travon Free and Martin Desmond Roe accepting the Oscar last year for their live-action short “Two Distant Strangers,” or co-director Matthew A. Cherry winning for “Hair Love,” his and Karen Rupert Toliver’s sublime animated short about a father’s love for his daughter, the people who garner awards in these categories are often either emerging artists or veterans on the most forward-looking, innovative and philosophically sophisticated edge.

-In cutting these visions and voices out of their most important public-facing event of the year, Academy leaders aren’t just insulting the people who stand to benefit the most from such encouragement.
+In cutting these visions and voices out of their most important public-facing event of the year, academy leaders aren’t just insulting the people who stand to benefit the most from such encouragement.
 They’re literally leaving the future of film in the dark.
 For an event supposedly dedicated to proving Hollywood’s mastery of substance and optics, this is a massive failure in both.